March 19, 2017 | Blog Post

 Last Saturday, RiverWatch trainer Matt Young and five brave river citizens (including myself), wearing questionably waterproof boots, waded into the chilly March waters of the Saline Branch in Urbana’s Crystal Lake Park.
 Another six participants without waterproof gear watched from the riverbank.
 We were participating in a RiverWatch training session, becoming citizen scientists ready to observe and report on the water quality of Illinois’ rivers.

+Clean water can’t wait!
+It’s time to stop discharging toxic levels of mercury into the Ohio River!
 The Ohio River is the public water supply for 5 million homes from Pittsburgh, PA to Cairo, IL, and is home to over 150 species of fish.
 It shouldn’t be a private waste dump for big business.
-But for ten years now, dozens of coal fired power plants and factories up and down the Ohio [...]
+But for […]

 The latest train incident causing a spill of petroleum products into an Illinois waterway happened in the small village of Sidney.
 Last Saturday, Sidney residents smelled diesel fuel and then saw it in the creek that drains into the Salt Fork of the Vermilion River in eastern Champaign County.
 The source was a Union Pacific train that […]